experimentzone-team/ExperimentZoneSite/collections/_posts/2021-04-27-start-AB-testing-ideas.md

 <br>

-## How A/B Testing Can Benefit An E-Commerce Site
+## How A/B Testing Can Benefit an Ecommerce Site

 Just like a physical retailer needs an inviting storefront, excellent signage, and a store that is easy to navigate, online retailers need a website that increases the likelihood of visitors making a purchase.
 Running A/B tests will bring confidence that the content, imagery, and design choices you are making are helping - not hurting - in helping customers in their journey.
 Benefits of A/B testing include: